mmphego/mmphego.github.io/_posts/2022-05-09-How-I-setup-Jenkins-on-Docker-container-using-Ansible-Part-1.md

 This is the first post in the series of posts that will detail the steps that we undertook to create an environment ([EC2 instance](https://aws.amazon.com/ec2/instance-types/)).
 We launched the instance via the AWS Console, and then SSH'd into the instance for further configurations.

-Future posts will detail the same steps but introduce [Terraform](https://www.terraform.io/) for deterministic deployment.
+Future post will detail the same steps but introduce [Terraform](https://www.terraform.io/) for deterministic orchestrations.

 ## The Walk-through